Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Welfare

 \section{Welfare}

 In this section, we introduce a formal definition of \emph{welfare} of social choice functions.
-Then we extend this definition to probabilistic mechanisms, and we show that the noisy mechanism preserves the ordinal relations between the welfare of social choice functions.
+Then we extend this definition to probabilistic mechanisms, and we show that the randomized response preserves the ordinal relations between the welfare of social choice functions.